 The aim is to stimulate teachers in training to design and conduct educational approaches based on playful learning for scientific education, promoting the use of ICT as educational tools.
-With this objective, a teaching-innovation project was financed and developed for the higher education of kindergarten, primary, and secondary pre-service teachers, at the University of Granada, Spain, between 2015 and 2017.
+With this objective, a teaching-innovation project was financed and developed for the higher education of kindergarten, primary, and secondary pre-service teachers, at the University of Granada, Spain, between years 2015 and 2017.

-Thus, it is the goal of this study to propose an innovative teaching methodology based on the play.
-It is understood that playful activity in general as a process of actions that includes: abstract characterization of a real or fictitious context, assumption of norms, divergent thinking, logical strategies, socialization processes, decision making and establishing of consequences or responsibilities of the decisions taken, and ethical awareness.
-These characteristics of playing are considered to be powerful values that can be put at the service of education and its evaluation.
+Thus, it is our goal to propose an innovative teaching methodology based on the play.
+We understand the playful activity in general as a process of actions that includes: abstract characterization of a real or fictitious context, assumption of norms, divergent thinking, logical strategies, socialization processes, decision making and establishing of consequences or responsibilities of the decisions taken, and ethical awareness.
+We consider these characteristics of playing to be powerful values that can be put at the service of education and its evaluation.

 The objectives of the teaching innovation project designed and developed are listed below.
-For each of the teaching proposals involved in the project, those objectives that are specifically addressed are indicated:
+For each of the teaching proposals involved in the project, we will indicate those objectives that are specifically addressed: